buda-base/lds-pdi/API.md

 ## JSON and CVS output

-You can get json or cvs output formats (using GET on the /query endpoints) by adding &format=json or &format=csv to your URL request:
+You can get json or cvs output formats (using the `/query` endpoints) by adding &format=json or &format=csv to your URL request:

 **Ex :**
 ```